iamanupam1/VAE-For-Transformers-with-NVAE/README.md

     - Sample from the prior conditioned on the chosen sentence length.
     - Use the trained Transformer decoder to generate a sentence based on the sampled prior.

-## Mathematical Explanation
-The mathematical interpretation of the the proposed algorithm can be illustrated as below:
-- Denoising Attention: The attention function mainly provides a vector mapping a query vector to the  resulting attention vector.
-The attention vector provides the essential information of the

 ## Evaluation Explanation
 In order to support the theoritical baseline of this paper, experiments have been performed.
 - **Reconstruction Verses Generation**: VAE is the competetive in both reconstructing the input sentences and genrating new samples as the input sample.All the models involved in the experiment goes through the hyperparameter tuning